shiznish/ML-Projects/Crawl4AISample/README.md

-# Crawl4AISample: ChromaDB RAG AI Agent with Groq LLM
+# Crawl4AISample: URL Scraping Knowledgebase with ChromaDB, Groq LLM, and Pydantic AI

-This project demonstrates a Retrieval-Augmented Generation (RAG) agent that uses ChromaDB for document retrieval and Groq LLMs for answer generation.
-The agent logic is built using **Pydantic AI**, which provides a structured and type-safe approach to agent orchestration.
-The project features a Streamlit web interface for interactive Q&A over your indexed documentation.
+This project demonstrates how to **scrape any URL to build a knowledge base**, then use Retrieval-Augmented Generation (RAG) with ChromaDB for document retrieval and Groq LLMs for answer generation.
+The agent logic is orchestrated using **Pydantic AI**.
+An interactive Streamlit web app allows you to chat with your custom knowledge base.

 ## Features

-- Combines vector search (ChromaDB) with LLM-based answer generation (Groq)
-- Agent logic and orchestration powered by **Pydantic AI**
-- Interactive Streamlit web app for chat-based Q&A
-- Easy document ingestion and indexing
+- **URL Scraping:** Crawl and extract content from any URL to populate your knowledge base.
+- **Vector Search:** Store and retrieve knowledge using ChromaDB.
+- **LLM-Powered Answers:** Use Groq LLMs for generating responses based on retrieved context.
+- **Agent Orchestration:** Built with Pydantic AI for structured, type-safe logic.
+- **Interactive UI:** Chat with your knowledge base using Streamlit.
+- **Easy Document Ingestion:** Add new knowledge with a simple script.

 ## Setup